“Mom, Santa Claus left me a letter in my drawer yesterday,” says my 6-year-old.

 While all the other children her age are starting to deny the existence of jolly old Saint Nick, she has embraced it.

-My daughter believes.
 She really, really, believes in Santa Claus.

-She believes so much so that she has told us that Santa will be bringing gifts for all of us… even me, her mom who does not believe.
+In fact, she believes so much so that she has told us that Santa will be bringing gifts for all of us… even me, her mom who does not believe.

-She has told her three-year-old sister all about Santa Claus too.
+My daughter has told her three-year-old sister all about Santa Claus too.
 She’s told her all about that big round guy who lives in the North Pole and who once a year flies around the world and delivers presents to all the good boys and girls.
 Worse yet, she has told her sister that Santa is coming to our house.

 “To our house?
 Yay!” my 3-year-old exclaims.